alexander-yu/stream/README.md

 ### [Quantile](https://godoc.org/github.com/alexander-yu/stream/quantile)

-#### OSTQuantile
+#### Quantile

-OSTQuantile keeps track of a given quantile of a stream with an [order statistic tree](https://en.wikipedia.org/wiki/Order_statistic_tree) as the underlying data structure.
-OSTQuantile can calculate the global quantile of a stream, or over a rolling window.
-You can also configure which implementation to use for the underlying order statistic tree (see the [godoc](https://godoc.org/github.com/alexander-yu/stream/quantile#NewOSTQuantile) entry for details), as well as which interpolation method to use in the case that the quantile actually lies in between two elements.
+Quantile keeps track of a given quantile of a stream with an [order statistic tree](https://en.wikipedia.org/wiki/Order_statistic_tree) as the underlying data structure.
+Quantile can calculate the global quantile of a stream, or over a rolling window.
+You can also configure which implementation to use for the underlying order statistic tree (see the [godoc](https://godoc.org/github.com/alexander-yu/stream/quantile#NewQuantile) entry for details), as well as which interpolation method to use in the case that the quantile actually lies in between two elements.
 For now only [AVL trees](https://en.wikipedia.org/wiki/AVL_tree) and [red black trees](https://en.wikipedia.org/wiki/Red-black_tree) are supported.

-#### OSTMedian
+#### Median

-OSTMedian keeps track of the median of a stream; this is simply a convenient wrapper over [OSTQuantile](#OSTQuantile), that automatically sets the quantile to be 0.5 and the interpolation method to be the midpoint method.
+Median keeps track of the median of a stream; this is simply a convenient wrapper over [Quantile](#Quantile), that automatically sets the quantile to be 0.5 and the interpolation method to be the midpoint method.

 #### HeapMedian